geometrian/parse-GL-minimum-limits/README.md

 ## Summary

 I parsed the OpenGL specifications to generate [a cpp file](out-cpp.cpp) containing implementation-defined minimum values for various constants.
-If you want to tweak it (good luck), the [parser is here](parse.py).
+If you want to tweak it (good luck), the parser that generates it is [here](parse.py).

 ## Description